Key takeaways

 |---|---|---|

-| Overall positioning | Legacy enterprise timetable suite with a broad ecosystem | AI-native planning and timetabling workspace |
+| Overall positioning | Established, broad desktop suite with a wide module ecosystem | AI-powered planning and timetabling workspace |

-| Year and period planning | Usually held outside the core suite | First-class part of the planning model |
+| Year and period planning | Typically planned in separate tools | First-class part of the planning model |

-| Optimization workflow | Settings-heavy; tuning cycles can be long | Validation before solve, infeasibility explanations after, AI-assisted improvements |
+| Optimization workflow | Weighting-based optimisation with strategies A, B, D, and E; setup can be involved | Validation before solve, infeasibility explanations after, AI-assisted improvements |

-| Individual pathways | Class-first; advanced pathways typically need workarounds | Group, individual, and per-placement exemption support |
+| Individual pathways | Course-scheduling and student-timetable modules (licence-dependent) | Group, individual, and per-placement exemption support in the core model |

-| Editing | Capable but operationally dense | Drag/drop, pin/regenerate, slot insight, branches, undo |
+| Editing | Manual place, shift, swap, lock, and undo; interface noted as dense in reviews | Drag/drop, pin/regenerate, slot insight, branches, undo |

 | Learning curve | Steep; specialist knowledge usually required | Designed to be lower, with guided setup and explainable validation |